Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

-- Tomatic will redirect agents to the OV with hijacked customer users to spot problems
+- Tomatic will redirect agents to the OV using a hijacked user to help customers to spot problems
 - [NIY] Tomatic will ask the OV for the later operations a customer has made

 ## Human Resources System (Odoo Laboral)